 Each summer, the Praxis Emerging Founders Program offers an intensive nine-week, entrepreneurial immersion experience for undergraduates and recent graduates who are interested in a career of purposeful innovation and who are serious about their faith.
 Read about Hannah Vaccaro ’18 and Ross Harrington ’17 who participated in the Praxis Emerging Founders Venture Track.

-In 2018, 96% of Grove City College graduates found employment or gained admittance into a graduate program within six months of graduation.
+In 2020, 97% of Grove City College business graduates found employment or gained admittance into a graduate program within six months of graduation.
 (View more key metrics related to enrollment, graduation, and performance on national tests.)

 A degree in entrepreneurship provides students with a great deal of flexibility and freedom after graduation.
 Our students design a professional life that fits their passion and strengths and typically follow one or more of the following avenues: